marcomq/tauri-plugin-python/README.md

-# Tauri Plugin python
+# Tauri Plugin Python

-This plugin is supposed to make it easy to use Python as backend code.
+This [tauri](https://v2.tauri.app/) plugin is supposed to make it easy to use Python as backend code.
+It uses [PyO3](https://pyo3.rs) to call python from rust.
+It reads by default the file `src-tauri/src-python/main.py` during compile time and runs it during startup.

 Python code can be registered and called from javascript without the requirement to touch rust code at all.

+You might use it to create simple prototype applications and later re-write functions in rust to improve performance, add a specific rust library or just call some low-level code.

 ## Example